echasnovski/mini.nvim/readmes/mini-surround.md

   -- Number of lines within which surrounding is searched n_lines = 20,

+  -- Whether to respect selection type:
+  -- - Place surroundings on separate lines in linewise mode.
+  -- - Place surroundings on each line in blockwise mode. respect_selection_type = false,

   -- How to search for surrounding (first inside current line, then inside -- neighborhood).
 One of 'cover', 'cover_or_next', 'cover_or_prev', -- 'cover_or_nearest', 'next', 'prev', 'nearest'.
 For more details,